The Voice Brasil season 13: Blind Auditions

-Gustavo Mioto,Rod Melim, Lauana Prado and :pt:MC Daniel Served as guest.
+Gustavo Mioto,Rod Melim, Lauana Prado and MC Daniel served as guests.

 The season begins with the Blind Auditions on October 6, 2025.
 During this stage, artists perform while the coaches' chairs are turned away from the stage.
 If a coach is interested, they press their button to turn around.
 When only one coach turns, the artist automatically joins their team; if multiple coaches turn, the artist gets to choose.
 Each coach has two "Blocks" to stop another coach from recruiting a particular artist, and a new "Rescue" feature allows them to bring back one artist who didn’t receive any turns for a second chance.
 By the end of this round, each coach will have 12 artists, making a total of 48 contestants moving on to the Battles.
 At the end of the blind auditions, Péricles did not use either of his two blocks, while Mumu only used his block once.